leschenko/simple_slug/README.md

 # SimpleSlug

-This is not a "bulldozer.
-This is just friendly id generator fo ActiveRecord.
+This is not a "bulldozer", this is just friendly id generator for ActiveRecord.

 ## Installation